oranageHasu/Poke3D/README.md

     You can print these cards, own the physical copy of the card, or display them on a secondary phone's display.

 4) With the Poke3D app running on a device, point the devices camera at the Pokemon cards in step 3).
-The idenfitied Pokemon should be rendered.
+The identified Pokemon should be rendered in AR.